Dental issues are never pleasant, but how do you know if your problem qualifies as a dental emergency?

 Trauma to the face may result in broken teeth or facial bones.
 If your tooth has only been chipped or cracked, it may not be a dental emergency.
 However, if your tooth has any jagged edges that may cut your cheeks, then you should see a dentist right away.

-If your tooth has been knocked out, be sure to pick it up by the crown (top), not the roots.
+If your tooth has been , be sure to pick it up by the crown (top), not the roots.
 Rinse the tooth in water only.
 Then, if you’re able, you can put the tooth back in its socket.
 If you can’t reposition the tooth, put it in milk to keep it moist.
 In either case, call our emergency dentist right away so we can hopefully put the tooth back in place.

 Depending on the type of trauma you’ve suffered, you may also have broken facial bones to contend with.
 If there’s any risk of broken bones obstructing your airway or causing any other kind of life-threatening damage, go to the hospital immediately, not a dentist.